ibmdataworks/sigmo-demos/application-developer/Readme.md

     1. In the Continuous Delivery panel select “**Add Git Repo and Pipeline**”

     2. If you already have a jazz.net account bind with that account.
-Otherwise, enter a n alias (account name) to allow Bluemix to create a Dev Ops account for you.
+Otherwise, enter an alias (account name) to allow Bluemix to create a Dev Ops account for you.

     3. Accept the DevOps Services terms by ticking the box.